 Named Option-Specific Policies

-With program approval, students are allowed to count no more than 7 credits of graduate coursework from other institutions.
-Coursework earned five or more years prior to admission to a master’s degree or earned ten years is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer no more than 7 credits of graduate coursework from other institutions.
+Coursework earned ten or more years prior to admission to a master’s degree or earned ten years is not allowed to satisfy requirements.

-With program approval, students are allowed to count no more than 7 credits of undergraduate graduate coursework from other institutions.
-Coursework earned five or more years prior to admission to a master’s degree or earned ten years is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer no more than 7 credits of undergraduate graduate coursework from other institutions or UW-Madison.
+Coursework earned ten or more years prior to admission to a master’s degree or earned ten years is not allowed to satisfy requirements.

-With program approval, students may count 15 credits taken as a UW–Madison University Special student.
-Coursework earned five or more years prior to admission to the option may not be used to satisfy requirements.
+With program approval, students may transfer up to 15 credits taken as a University Special student.
+Coursework earned ten or more years prior to admission to the option may not be used to satisfy requirements.

 The Department of Geography expects graduate students to progress through a sequence of benchmarks within prescribed time periods.
 These benchmarks constitute a reasonable rate of accomplishment for full-time students holding teaching or research appointments.
 The department recognizes that individual circumstances vary, and not all students progressing toward their academic goals will hit the benchmarks exactly.
 Thus a student’s progress is considered unsatisfactory only after a period of time elapses following an unmet benchmark.
 A student not making satisfactory progress is placed on probation.
 For detailed information about these benchmarks and triggers for probationary status, please see the department's Criteria for Satisfactory Progress.